-Recycling in Japan can have some pretty tricky rules, and these rules change from town to town.
-It takes a little bit of time to get the hang of, but that just means cleaner rubbish and cleaner recycling for the environment!
-I say this because where I’m from in the States, we just had three bins: one for waste, one for green waste (trees and plants), and one for recyclables.
-It’s a bit different over here.
-Japan divides its waste fairly meticulously.
+Recycling in Japan can have some pretty tricky rules and these rules change from town to town.
+It takes a little bit of time to get the hang of, but that just means cleaner rubbish and cleaner recycling for the environment.
+Your waste separation rules may differ from that of your friends or classmates, so it’s always better to double check with your local ward office.
+But here are some general guidelines to how to separate your waste in Japan.

 When it comes to recycling in Japan, every town has its own rules.
 Some are more lax, some are very, very strict (to the point that one must write his/her own name on their rubbish bag, and if it isn’t sorted correctly, then back it appears on one’s doorstep for one to fix and have re-sent out…not that I know this from experience or anything like that…).

 The following information has to do with how my town handled its rubbish when I lived in Tanegashima.
 Living in a place like Tokyo may have different rules, but they will generally be along the same lines.
 Upon moving in, it’s always a good idea to head to the nearest city/ward/town hall–which you would have to do no matter what in order to register living there–and get all the information that comes with living there.
 Bunched up in that info packet will be specific information on how to recycle.